mehmetgecen/Basic-Draw-Tool/README.md

 # Draw & Paint App for Children

-This is my implementation of the task I received at mehmetgecen06@gmail.com
+This is my implementation of educational draw app for children.

 A drawing tool implemented in Unity, suitable for mobile platforms.
 This tool provides various features such as pen, eraser, bucket fill, and stamp tool.